zoonewbie/vividfaces/README.md

 The demo uses the image vision web resource from the website of The Computer Vision Laboratory of  Computer Science Department of University of Massachusetts (http://vis-www.cs.umass.edu).
 These images are small and because the human heads are all centered in the image, the training base on only these images will be leaded to wrong direction.
 (If the university find it is annoying of using their web resources in this demo, please let we know, we will remove it.)

-The mp4 streaming video is ideally as training resources.
+The mp4 streaming video is a good choice of training resources.
 Check the function trainVideo for more detail.

 # About the Animoji 3D models used in the demo
 Animoji is the product of Apple inc. (https://apple.com/ ) which is first introduced in iPhone X in 2017.
 The 3D cartoon model files are assets of apple and can be achieved on the internet.
 Note the Animoji of Apple is not open and free.